kimba711/Scripted/units/2-HTML/lessons/5-project/README.md

 #####Build Time
 Before students begin, provide a link where they can download the [Starter Code](starterP2.html).

 Students may work alone or pair program (teachers should use their own discretion.)
-The teacher's role will be to walk around the room helping students with any quesitons they have.
+The teacher's role will be to walk around the room helping students with any questions they have.
 Students are encouraged to look at previous lessons for reference.

 ####Extension Activities
 Students who complete the project at hand early may attempt to improve their project by including the following: